DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 Then, [create an Azure account and pay as you go](https://azure.microsoft.com/en-us/pricing/purchase-options/pay-as-you-go/).

+> [!NOTE]
-> Note:  Prerequisites and software supported by ODM 8.12.0 are listed in [the Detailed System Requirements page](https://www.ibm.com/support/pages/ibm-operational-decision-manager-detailed-system-requirements).
+> Prerequisites and software supported by ODM 8.12.0 are listed in [the Detailed System Requirements page](https://www.ibm.com/support/pages/ibm-operational-decision-manager-detailed-system-requirements).

 ## Steps to deploy ODM on Kubernetes to Azure AKS